|

 Blog Posting: March 19, 2008, Housing Head-and-Shoulders Bottom?

 The chart shows an unconfirmed head-and-shoulders bottom in Beazer Homes.
-It becomes a true head-and-shoulders bottom (HSB) when price closes above the neckline
+It becomes a true head-and-shoulders bottom when price closes above the neckline

 (shown in blue).